Breastfeeding and complementary feeding: importance, challenges and protection in emergencies

 Breastfeeding and complementary feeding should be continued after 6 months of age

-At 6 months of age, children's nutritional demands increase.
-Breastfeeding should therefore continue while new foods are introduced.
-During this period there is an increased risk of acute and chronic malnutrition if complementary feeding is not adequate (USAID Advancing Nutrition, 2023)USAID Advancing Nutrition.
-(2023).
-Integrating complementary feeding in emergencies: A decision tool for concrete actions at each stage of the humanitarian program cycle. https://www.complementaryfeedingcollective.org/media/641/file/comp_feed_emer_decision_tool.pdf.pdf.
-Furthermore, this stage will be key to their development, as it is when future eating habits begin to be established.
+At 6 months of age, the nutritional demands of infants increase.
+For this reason, breastfeeding must continue while new foods are introduced.
+During this period there is an increased risk of acute and chronic malnutrition if complementary feeding is not adequate (USAID Advancing Nutrition, 2023).
+Furthermore, this stage will be crucial for their development, as it is the time when future eating habits begin to be established.

 Complementary feeding should be based on a diversified diet with products of different flavours and textures from all food groups.
-These include breast milk; cereals, roots, tubers, and plantains; legumes, nuts, and seeds; dairy products; meats; eggs; vitamin A-rich fruits and vegetables; and other fruits and vegetables.
-Each day, breast milk should be combined with at least 4 other different food groups.
+These include breast milk; cereals, roots, tubers and plantains; legumes, nuts and seeds; dairy products; meat; eggs; vitamin A-rich fruits and vegetables; and other fruits and vegetables.
+Each day, breast milk should be combined with at least 4 other different groups.
 The introduction of foods should be done progressively, offering healthy and nutritious food.
-Furthermore, the child should be allowed to decide how much they eat, encouraging autonomy and self-regulation, without forcing or distracting them to eat (WHO, 2023)World Health Organization.
-(2023).
-WHO guideline for complementary feeding of infants and young children 6–23 months of age.
-World Health Organization. https://www.who.int/publications/i/item/9789240081864.
+It is also important to let the child decide how much they eat, encouraging autonomy and self-regulation, without forcing or distracting them to eat (WHO, 2023).

 It is especially important that the diet includes daily consumption of fruits, vegetables, and animal products such as meat, fish, and eggs.
 Frequent consumption of legumes, seeds, and nuts is also essential, especially if vegetables and animal products are scarce in the diet, and always in a format that poses no choking risk.
 Starchy staple foods (potatoes, white bread, pasta, white rice, corn, etc.), although very common, should be minimized.
 They lack proteins and important micronutrients such as iron, zinc, or vitamin B12.
 Dairy products should also be part of the diet, although the best option is breast milk.
 Conversely, foods high in sugar, sweeteners, salt, and trans fats should be avoided.